We provide free cardboard recycling bins and offer collections in all every town and city in the UK. Call 0800 211 83 90 today.

 How can I maximise the value of my waste cardboard?

 Cardboard is a global market and prices suffer from large fluctuations.
-In 2016 cardboard recycling prices were between £65 and £105 a tonne.
+In 2019 cardboard recycling prices are currently between £65 and £105 a tonne.
 In order to sell your cardboard, you need to ensure that your load is free from contaminants like food, liquid, grease or styrofoam-type packaging.
 One of the most cost-effective ways to store cardboard for recycling is in bales, and this will also ensure a maximum financial return as the cardboard is already in the format required at the recycling plant.
 A mechanical baler will be required to store cardboard in this way.

 Can I mix different grades of cardboard in a recycling load?